xtuml/bridgepoint/doc-bridgepoint/notes/9556_import_existing_project.int.md

 ### 2. Document References

-<a id="2.1"></a>2.1 [BridgePoint DEI #9556](https://support.onefact.net/issues/5556) This issue.
+<a id="2.1"></a>2.1 [BridgePoint DEI #9556](https://support.onefact.net/issues/9556) This issue.

 ### 3. Background

-This issue is raised to resolved a problem that occurs when a user uses the Eclipse import functionality to import an existing
-Eclipse project into their workspace and they do NOT select the option to "import project into workspace".
-In this use case, the
-Model Explorer tree is not properly updated.
+This issue is raised to resolve a problem that occurs when a user uses the Eclipse import functionality to import an existing Eclipse project into their workspace and they do NOT select the option to "import project into workspace".
+In this use case, the Model Explorer tree is not properly updated.
 When this occurs, the user must close and reopen the Model Explorer perspective to resolve the problem.

 ![Image showing the problem](9556_before_fix.png)